All Episodes

 And I think that the Republicans should bring up articles of impeachment like every day or every week.

-Let 'em vote on it.
+Let them vote on it.

 Who cares who we get after that?

-Biden, you can bring up articles of impeachment We don't have the votes.
+We don't have the votes.

-He may not I don't think he's up to the job.
+He may not, I don't think he's up to the job.

 Here we go.